tkterris/rhdg-ocp-demo/README.md

 oc login -u $DEVUSER -p $DEVPASSWORD $OCP_SERVER_URL oc apply -f ocp-yaml/client-application.yaml
 ```
-- Create the RHDG cluster, either using the Operator or Helm (note that the Helm chart does not support custom code):
+- Create the Infinispan cluster, either using the Operator or Helm (note that the Helm chart does not support custom code):
 ```
 ## Via the Data Grid Operator: